 Properties are judged by the attention given to preserving historic features, and maintaining the integrity of initial design.
 Historic sites or structures must be at least 50 years old and should exhibit outstanding success in historic preservation.
 Recently rehabilitated properties or those that have been carefully maintained over the years are eligible and the owners are encouraged to apply.

 History Cherokee feels that it is important for communities to retain and honor these historic sites because it gives residents a sense of place – which is critical in maintaining a unique identity in suburban Atlanta.
 If you know of a site that would be a good candidate, please contact our office or complete the nomination form.
+This award is honorary and places no restrictions or special designations on the property.

 Nominate